 Court Appointed Special Advocates (CASA) is a court advocacy program servicing neglected and abused children who are court wards of the Circuit Court – Family Division.
-The CASA program trains and supports Volunteer Advocates, who are court-appointed to various child neglect cases.
+The CASA program trains teaches and supports Volunteer Advocates, who are court-appointed to various child neglect cases.
 Our program is affiliated with National CASA.

 The children served by CASA, who have been removed from their homes due to abuse or neglect, are the primary focus of our Advocates' involvement with their assigned cases.
 Once appointed, a CASA Advocate remains on the case until the children are placed in a loving permanent home.